 Yosemite Faculty Association

-The following conduct shall constitute good cause for discipline, including but not limited to the removal,
+The following conduct, as outlined in YCCD Board Policy 5500, shall constitute good cause for discipline, including but not limited to the removal,

 suspension or expulsion of a student.